tewarid/tewarid.github.io/_posts/2013/2013-05-17-building-android-open-source-project-for-the-pandaboard.md

 ### Preparing the VM

-I created a VirtualBox (4.2.12) VM with a 100 GB virtual drive on a laptop that has an Intel Core i5 dual core CPU with four logical processors.
+I created a VirtualBox&mdash;version 4.2.12&mdash;VM with a 100 GB virtual disk on a laptop that has an Intel Core i5 dual core CPU with four logical processors.
 I configured the VM to use all four logical processors.
-The amount of physical memory available to the guest OS was configured to four GiB, but you may be able to do with less if you use `make` with less parallel jobs.
+The amount of physical memory available to the guest OS was configured to 4 GB, but you may be able to do with less if you use `make` with less parallel jobs.
 The host laptop has 8 GB of DDR3 SDRAM.
 I then installed Ubuntu 13.04 64-bit version from an ISO file.

 ### Download AOSP source code

 This is a lengthy and bandwidth-intensive procedure.
-I don't want to describe it all since it's [well documented](https://nathanpfry.com/how-to-configure-ubuntu-13-04-raring-ringtail-for-properly-compiling-android-roms/) elsewhere.
+I won't describe it all since it's [well documented](https://source.android.com/setup/build/downloading) elsewhere.
 I chose to build the `android-4.2.2_r1` branch.
-You may want to add the `-j 20` option to `repo sync` if you have lots of available bandwidth.
+You may want to add the `-j 20` option to `repo sync`, if you have lots of available bandwidth.
 You'll need a big virtual drive. `du -h` shows that I have used up 13 GB after downloading the source!
-You'll obviously need much more than that once you are done building, the same folder swelled up to about 35 GB in my case.
+You'll obviously need much more than that once you are done building&mdash;the same folder swelled up to about 35 GB in my case.

 ### Building AOSP